GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

-# 🚀 API Client Boilerplate Template 🎯
+# 🚀 API Client Boilerplate Template for .NET 🎯

 🏗️ **A modern and easy-to-use boilerplate for building .NET API client wrappers** (also known as **SDKs**).